chi3x10/lazyTA/README.md

  - allows users to specify questions to be included.

 ## Repo files.
 A repo file is a text file that contains a collection of multiple choice questions.
-It must be in the format lazyTA can recognize.
-Don't worry, it is very similar to HTML.
-Here are some examples.
+The format of repo files is very similar to HTML.
+You can find examples in the `./repo/` folder.

 ### A simple example
   Just like html files, the basic structure of a repo file consists of tags.
 The \<q\> and \<\/q\> tags define a question.
 Inside these two tags, the \<b\> and
 \<\/b\> tags define the body of the question.
-Each option of the question is enclosed by \<c\> and
+Each option/choice of the question is enclosed by \<c\> and
 \<\/c\> tags.
 The \<b\> and \<\/b\> tags must always be placed before the \<c\> and \<\/c\> tags.

 ```